Because Some Things Are Too Precious To Gamble On

 MEET OUR FOUNDER

 There is an old saying and we all know it well.
 It takes a village to raise a child.
 That is the philosophy of Rachel’s Kids.
-It is about this community coming together, those who are concerned and care about, and are committed to the children of our community.
-It is about making life a little better to that child who is battling a life threatening or terminal disease.
+It is about working in collaboration with those who are concerned, care about, and are committed to the children of our community, to make life a little better to that child who is battling a life threatening or terminal disease.
+As well we strive to help children who are differently-abled and I am excited to share our newest project that we are currently fundraising for which is the Rachel’s Kids Park of Hope- a fully inclusive, barrier-free park where children of all ages and abilities can play together safely and joyfully.

 All this has been achieved due to the generosity of every one of you, through your financial contributions, your time that you give and for every other form of involvement that you make.

-I was not born here, but in 1993 I moved to Cornwall to start the second chapter in my life.
-I established a dental practice and 25 years later I’m still here.
+I moved to Cornwall in 1993 to start the second chapter in my life.
+I established a dental practice and 30 years later I’m still here.
 I can truly say that Cornwall is my home, and when I see the generosity and solidarity that brings this community together as a village to raise that child, I am proud of my home and to be a part of that village.

 Dr. Rachel Navaneelan